RALifeCoach/full-stack-travel-test/README.md

     - **API_URL** - the path to the node server application

 ###Database
 - The database is mysql version 5.7.
+- You will need to have MySQLWorkbench installed.

-To begin the application:
+###To begin the application:
 - from the root folder run docker-compose up
 - once everything has settled down, open MySQLWorkbench and connect to the DB running at localhost
 - run the startup script `startup.sql`, found within the toptal-db sub-project.
 It will create the DB tables and add the admin.
 - then run localhost:3000?id=admin123 - this will force the admin user to change their password (the admin user cannot login until this is done.)
 - you can now login as admin

 ##Project Notes
 - This code was written without knowledge of the final DevOps configuration.